launchdarkly/node-server-sdk-dynamodb/README.md

 This assumes that you have already installed the LaunchDarkly Node.js SDK.

-1. Install this package with `npm`
+1. Install this package with `npm`:

         npm install ldclient-node-dynamodb-store --save